myasnikoviv/platform_lifecycle/example/README.md

-# platform_lyfecycle_example
+# platform_lifecycle_example

-Demonstrates how to use the platform_lyfecycle plugin.
+Demonstrates how to use the platform_lifecycle plugin.

 ## Getting Started